pingcap/docs-cn/op-guide/tune-tikv.md

 # Set it the same as `rocksdb.defaultcf.max-bytes-for-level-base`.
 max-bytes-for-level-base = "512MB"
 target-file-size-base = "32MB"

-# When this parameter is not configured, TiKV sets this parameter value to 15% of the system memory size.
-To
-# deploy multiple TiKV nodes on a single physical machine, configure this parameter explicitly.
-The related data
-# of the version information (MVCC) and the index-related data are recorded in write CF. In scenarios that
-# include many single table indexes, set this parameter value higher.
-# block-cache-size = "256MB"

 [raftdb]
 # The maximum number of the file handles RaftDB can open